pure-data/externals-howto/README.rst

 A *library* is a collection of *externals* that are compiled into a single binary file.

-*Library* files have to follow a system dependent naming convention:
+*Library* files must follow a system-dependent naming convention:

 +-----------+---------------------+--------------------+---------------+
 | library   | linux               | irix               | Win32         |